Skip to Main Content

 Welcome

 This guide provides some useful starting places for your research.
 I'm happy to meet with you to help with any part of the research process, from finding and evaluating sources to understanding how to cite them.
-You can email me (kstorz@wellesley.edu), make an appointment on my calendar (bit.ly/storzappt), or contact me via chat (under my profile on this page) — whatever works for you!
-If I'm not currently on chat, you can also use the main library chat to reach a librarian.
+Feel free to make an appointment with me.

 Karen Storz, Research & Instruction Librarian